miroiu/nodify/README.md

 ![Playground](https://i.imgur.com/aqrUpuP.gif)

-🌓 A state machine where each state represents an executable action, and each transition represents a condition for the next action to execute.
+🌓 A state machine where each state represents an executable action, and each transition represents a condition for executing the next action.

 > [Examples/Nodify.StateMachine](Examples/Nodify.StateMachine)

 ![StateMachine](https://i.imgur.com/nVKV5ly.gif)

-💻 A simple "real-time" calculator where each node represents an operation that takes input and feeds its output into other nodes input.
+💻 A simple "real-time" calculator where each node represents an operation that takes input and feeds its output into other node's input.

 > [Examples/Nodify.Calculator](Examples/Nodify.Calculator)

 ![Calculator](https://i.imgur.com/jonrZAq.gif)

 ## 📥 Installation
-Use the nuget package manager to install Nodify.
+Use the NuGet package manager to install Nodify.

 ```
 Install-Package Nodify